Distance: 15 miles

 We packed up and bid good-bye to our helpful and hospitable host at the 400-year-old

-Our first stop was to run into the Patterdale Village Store to procure sandwiches, as there would be no tea shops high on the fells where our path was to take us today.
-This store caters to the walker, providing food, hiking supplies, Coast to Coast gifts, etc. Leaving the store, we crossed Goldrill Beck and began the day’s trek.
+Our first stop was to run into the Patterdale Village Store to secure sandwiches, as there would be no tea shops high on the fells where our path was to take us today.
+This store catered to the walker, providing food, hiking supplies, Coast to Coast gifts, etc. Leaving the store, we crossed Goldrill Beck and began the day’s trek.

-The higher we climbed, the more spectacular the view!
-Now Glenridding appeared as it snuggled by the shores of Ullswater.
+The higher we climbed, the more spectacular the view became!
+Glenridding then appeared, as it snuggled by the shores of Ullswater.

 We wound around and scrambled up the Knott before leaving the official Coast to Coast Path to walk on the fells via an old Roman route called High Street.
 From this vantage point, we could see that we were approaching the boundaries of our Lake District adventure.

-As we neared Bampton, we walked down a quite country lane.
+As we neared Bampton, we walked down a quiet country lane.

-We stopped to watch a shepherd and his dogs work with a herd of sheep, a common site in this area where I think there are many more sheep than people.
+We stopped to watch a shepherd and his dogs work with a herd of sheep, a common site in this area; I think there are many more sheep than people.

-We stayed at the Village Store B&B (now permanantly closed) in Bampton.
+We stayed at the Village Store B&B (now permanently closed) in Bampton.
 Our British friends, Jean and Peter, joined us for dinner at the Crown and Mitre in “downtown” Bampton.